milojezek/github-for-non-coders/README.md

 ## 🙏 [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
-- Way of telling others about changes you intend to push to the repository
+- Way of telling others about changes you made
 - It can/should be discussed and reviewed by others
 - Additional changes can be add